nqminhuit/bank-voucher-int/README.md

 ## Flow customer requests to get all purchased code by phone number (starts from 10-15):
 (10): client request to get all purchased code by phone number

-(11): Gateway delegates the request to voucher-service
+(11): Gateway delegates the request to voucher-service (*)

 (12): voucher-service handle request then response result to Gateway

 (13): Gateway response result to Client

+(*): Gateway will also handle authentication check at step (11), if authentication success, it will delegate request.
+Usually there should be a microservice for this task, however, its tasks are only for sign-up and check authentication, quite small for this assignment, so no need for new service.

 # Implementation
 Kafka topics: